dchlseo/dchlseo.github.io/README.md

   - BI: Tableau

 ## Education
-- M.A., Psychology | Yonsei University (Feb, 2023)
+- M.A., Psychology at Yonsei University (Feb, 2023)
-- B.A., English Language and Literature | Hanyang University (Feb, 2021)
+- B.A., English Language and Literature at Hanyang University (Feb, 2021)

 ## Experience
 **Graduate Researcher @ Clinical Neuroscience of Anxiety and Depression Lab | Yonsei University (_Jan 2021 - Feb 2023_)**